Anne & Gilbert: Plot

 The show closely follows the plot of the books, with only a few alterations and cuts for length.
-The first act is based on Anne of Avonlea, while the second act is based on Anne of the Island.
+The first act is based on Anne of Avonlea, and the second on Anne of the Island.

 During the course of the first act, Gilbert Blythe gives up the position of Avonlea Schoolmaster for Anne Shirley, allowing her to stay close to home to care for her adoptive mother, Marilla Cuthbert.
 It is revealed that almost all of Avonlea knows that Gilbert is deeply in love with Anne, and she with him, although Anne will not admit it.
 In return for the kindness he has done her, Anne agrees to a wager with Gil; he will propose to her at some day of his choosing, and if she says no he will never ask again.
 After some time, Anne's best friend Diana Barry becomes engaged to her beau, Fred Wright and at the end of the first act, marries him.
 Gilbert takes advantage of his wager with Anne and proposes to her following the wedding, but she rejects him.
 He vows never to propose again.
 Through a series of fortuitous events, Anne is finally able to follow her dreams and go to Redmond University.